 - Hire a lawyer.
 Buyouts can start off friendly and turn quickly.
 Its also important to ensure a fair and legal breakup regardless of the relationship dynamics.
-Involve a lawyer in the process, we have a list of recommended service providers in a variety of provinces, states and territories.

 - File all necessary paperwork.
 Its important that you have everything documented and on file so that no issues develop at a later point in time.
 Some important documents are the Mutual Release, which releases both partners from further claims, and the Release of Company Liabilities, which releases the departing partner from liability claims against the company.

 - Transfer any accounts that are in your name to your partner or the business’ name, clearing your name from all legal accounts.